 That can be done in a lot of ways, many of them unappealing, like cutting staff or finding a smaller office building (which just means you’re limiting the way you can grow your practice).

 But let us suggest an appealing strategy to reduce your overhead–a strategy you probably could see coming a mile away since you’re literally reading this on the Hands-on Diagnostics website.
-You could turn your practice into a Hands-on Diagnostics franchise.
+You could turn your practice into a Hands-on Diagnostics member.
 Look, we get it.
-You may really enjoy having your private independent practice, one you’ve built from scratch, and not be thinking at all about investing your hard earned money and turning your business into a franchise.
+You may really enjoy having your private independent practice, one you’ve built from scratch, and not be thinking at all about investing your hard earned money and turning your business into a HODS member.

-But, remember, when you’re part of a franchise, you’re still an independent business owner.
+But, remember, when you’re part of a network, you’re still an independent business owner.

 If you do your research and don’t believe you’ll get far more, obviously, you should stay put and keep doing what you’re doing.
 But, again, we think if you look into Hands-on Diagnostics and do your research and due diligence, you’ll like what you see.

 When you’re part of a new and growing national brand such as Hands-on Diagnostics, you will receive access to the latest physical therapy diagnostic technology.
 Instead of turning to diagnosticians, you’ll be able to be one yourself, so you can provide diagnostic services for your own patients.

 And remember we mentioned the importance of marketing?
 When you’re part of a national brand such as Hands-on Diagnostics, that can help immeasurably with attracting patients.
 Even if the ordinary patient off the street hasn’t heard of Hands-on Diagnostics, their doctors and nurses and hospital administrators and insurers have.
 When you’re part of a big brand, rather than a relatively anonymous PT in a sea of other anonymous PTs, people quickly come to know and trust you.